Ngāti Kahungunu: First World War

 When the First World War broke out in 1914, a number of Māori leaders responded by committing the support of their respective hapū and iwi.
-Alumni of the Young Māori Party, some of whom were now parliamentarians, were generally in favour of Māori enlistment and were involved in recruitment campaigns. Āpirana Ngata and Maui Pomare were the most aggressive proponents of Māori enlistment, and in Ngāti Kahungunu they received the support of Paraire Tomoana, who was the son of the chief Henare Tomoana.
+Alumni of the Young Māori Party, some of whom were now parliamentarians, were generally in favour of Māori enlistment and were involved in recruitment campaigns. Āpirana Ngata and Māui Pōmare were the most aggressive proponents of Māori enlistment, and in Ngāti Kahungunu they received the support of Paraire Tomoana, who was the son of the chief Henare Tomoana.
 Tomoana worked with Ngata to drive Māori recruitment campaigns both within Ngāti Kahungunu and throughout other areas of the North Island.

 Many men from Ngāti Kahungunu were among the Māori who enlisted for war.
 They were organised into the New Zealand (Māori) Pioneer Battalion.
-The battalion participated in the Gallipoli campaign in 1915 and the Western Front between 1916–1918.
+The battalion participated in the Gallipoli campaign in 1915 and the Western Front between 1916 and 1918.
 In January 1918 Paraire Tomoana published the words of E Pari Ra, a piece written for soldiers lost in battle.
 After the war this tune was adopted by the Royal New Zealand Navy as their official slow march.
-Other songs composed by Tomoana were Tahi nei taru kino, I runga o nga puke, Hoki hoki tonu mai, Hoea ra te waka nei, Pokarekare Ana, and the haka Tika tonu.
+Other songs composed by Tomoana were Tahi nei taru kino, I runga o ngā puke, Hoki hoki tonu mai, Hoea rā te waka nei, Pōkarekare ana, and the haka Tika tonu.
 The songs have since become treasured anthems of Ngāti Kahungunu, and in some cases were adopted by other iwi due to their wartime popularity.